Kafka Connect, Data Integration, Connectors, ETL, Streaming

 Connector Development and Customization

-While the Confluent Hub provides hundreds of pre-built connectors, custom requirements sometimes necessitate developing proprietary connectors.
+While connector repositories like Confluent Hub provide hundreds of pre-built connectors, custom requirements sometimes necessitate developing proprietary connectors.
 The Kafka Connect framework provides interfaces for building new connectors:

 SourceConnector and SinkConnector classes define connector lifecycle and task configuration.
 SourceTask and SinkTask classes implement the actual data reading and writing logic.